lorecatta/ZikaModel/README.md

 developed at Imperial College London using R odin.

 The transmission model is a stochastic metapopulation model which includes the dynamics of the _Aedes_ mosquito vector and the age-stratified human host populations.
-The model simulates also the impact of seasonality and control strategies such as the release of Wolbachia-infected mosquitoes and child vaccination.
+The model simulates also the impact of seasonality and control strategies, such as the release of Wolbachia-infected mosquitoes and child vaccinationon, on virus dynamics .

 For details of the original transmission model please see the [Ferguson et al. 2016 paper](https://science.sciencemag.org/content/353/6297/353) which is the article where the model is published.

+## Installation
+You need to first install the [odin] package (https://github.com/mrc-ide/odin).
+The odin package allows you to write differential equations using a language similar to R, compile this into C code and find an approximate solution to the differential equations using a numerical method.
+Once odin is installed, you can install the `stochZika` package by cloning this repository to your local machine, opening the `stochZika.Rproj` file and load the `stochZika` package using `devtools::load_all()`.

 ## Running the base model
 To run the base version of the model, without seasonality and interventions,